 When it comes to morning video announcements, there are several factors that need to be taken into consideration.
-After all, we are aiming to produce something that’s of high-quality.
+After all, we are aiming to produce something that’s of high quality.
 However, there are plenty of cases where morning announcement teams forget to prioritize one particular aspect of their production efforts – audio.

 Audio plays a very important role in making your video appear professional.
-No matter how awesomely shot a video might be, if it’s got bad sound, the final results are still going to be questionable.
-This is why it’s more than necessary to ensure that the audio and sound come out as clear and neat as possible in your morning announcements.
+No matter how awesomely shot a video might be, if it’s got a bad sound, the final results are still going to be questionable.
+This is why it’s more than necessary to ensure that the audio and sound come out as clean and neat as possible in your morning announcements.

 Here are a few tips to help you out.